ome/omero-documentation/omero/users/cli/delete.rst

         $ bin/omero delete Project:51 Dataset:53-56,65,101-105 --force

-    Command will fail and no objects will be deleted if any of the specified objects cannot be deleted.
+    The command will fail and no objects will be deleted if any of the specified objects cannot be deleted.